Pittosporum eugenioides: Ecology

 The pittosporum flower weevil (Aneuma rubricale) is a parasite that feeds on the underside of the lemonwood leaves.
-This parasite does not kill the lemonwood it just damages the leaves through its feeding.
+This parasite does not kill the lemonwood; it just damages the leaves through its feeding.
 The holes the weevils eat in the leaves are visible because the leaf reacts causing a dark brownie purple ring to form around the hole.
-Pittosporum eugenioides is only a host to the adult weevil as the larvae are hosted on different pittosporums.
-Common garden pests can cover this plant, such as Aphids and blister scale (Psyilids).
+Pittosporum eugenioides is only a host to the adult weevil as the larvae are only known to be hosted on Pittosporum tenuifolium.
+Common garden pests can cover this plant, such as aphids and blister scale (Psyilids).
 Both can easily be controlled and treated with an insecticide.
 The best time to spray as a preventative is February, then again in October.

 Citrus aroma

-The sweet scent of the flowers suggest nectar loving birds find this an ideal plant to forage from.
-The experiment was carried out to see if the citrus-like chemicals were the same ones that are present in lemon-like species, such as Verbena varieties.
+The sweet scent of the flowers suggest nectar-loving birds find this an ideal plant to forage from.
+An experiment was carried out to see if the citrus-like chemicals were the same ones that are present in lemon-like species, such as Verbena varieties.
 The lemony leaves are a unique combination of scented chemicals found in the oil produced.
 Octyl acetate, Terpinen-4-ol and Decanol were found in a test that was carried out.
 Octyl acetate is responsible for the "fruity, Jasmine, herbaceous aroma".
 Terpinen-4-ol scent is "somewhere between peppermint and pine".
 Finally, Decanol is a "fatty, orange blossom odor".
-Results of this test unearthed that this lemonwood aroma combination is very unusual for this genus and the chemicals are different to what you would find in other citrus scented species.
+Results of this test unearthed that this lemonwood aroma combination is very unusual for this genus and the chemicals are different to those found in other citrus-scented species.

 Traditional uses

 Cultural uses

-Maori traditionally used the gum and crushed leaves and flowers of the tarata for scent, usually mixed with plant oils such as titoki and kohia.
+Māori traditionally used the gum and crushed leaves and flowers of the tarata for scent, usually mixed with plant oils such as tītoki and kōhia.

-Maori also used the lemonwood to make hair oils and perfume.
+Māori also used the lemonwood to make hair oils and perfume.
 For perfume, the oil was mixed with bird fat.
 The gum from the tree was used for bad breath.
 They rolled the gum in to a ball and this was thought to last a whole generation.
-The gum made a great glue when chewed as well.
+When chewed, the gum was used as a glue.

 Restoration planting

-Pittosporum eugenioides is great for establishing a shade canopy in a restoration setting.
-It then provides an opportunity to introduce understory, shade loving plants to the same location, later planting underneath the lemonwood trees.
-It is recommended to plant this species closer than you would normally find in the established forest. “close planting imitates the growth of the seedlings on the forest floor”, resulting in plants tending to grow upward more rapidly.
-P. eugenioides is one of the best plants for this rapid canopy growth because it is already fast growing.
+P. eugenioides is effective at establishing a shade canopy in a restoration setting.
+It is fast growing, and quickly provides an opportunity to introduce understory, shade-loving plants underneath.
+It is recommended to plant this species closer than in an established forest since this may imitate the growth of the seedlings on the forest floor.
+This results in plants tending to grow upward more rapidly.

-Lemonwood is on the recommended list for replanting “small trees up to 6m” naturally occurring species in to the design guidelines of the Christchurch City Council.
-“Hardy native species offer a great number of benefits” and are more flexible to suit local conditions compared to “foreign” plant selection.
+Lemonwood is on the recommended list for replanting "small trees up to 6m" naturally occurring species in to the design guidelines of the Christchurch City Council.
+"Hardy native species offer a great number of benefits" and are more flexible to suit local conditions compared to "foreign" plant selection.